How to write a business plan for a lighting equipment manufacturer?

 - Equity: includes the sums invested by the shareholders or business owners and the profits and losses accumulated by the business to date (which are called retained earnings).
 It is a proxy for the value of the owner's stake in the business.

-Analysing your manufacturer of lighting equipment projected balance sheet provides an understanding of your manufacturer of lighting equipment's working capital structure, investment and financing policies.
+Analysing your lighting equipment manufacturer projected balance sheet provides an understanding of your lighting equipment manufacturer's working capital structure, investment and financing policies.

 In particular, the readers of your plan can compare the level of financial debt on the balance sheet to the equity value to measure the level of financial risk (equity doesn't need to be reimbursed, while financial debt must be repaid, making it riskier).

-They can also use your balance sheet to assess your manufacturer of lighting equipment's liquidity and solvency:
+They can also use your balance sheet to assess your lighting equipment manufacturer's liquidity and solvency:

 - A liquidity analysis: focuses on whether or not your business has sufficient cash and short-term assets to cover its liabilities due in the next 12 months.